Social franchising, on a purely spiritual level, is a beautiful idea. On paper, I’m not so sure. Why is that?

 To transform the food system to make delicious, nutritious food accessible to everyone, everywhere.

 That’s a no-brainer.
 And now they’ve decided to use the strength of the franchise model to make nutritious food more accessible.
 How?
-By empowering local entrepreneurs.
+By empowering local entrepreneurs in cities across the country.

 According to Next City, local residents who want to own their own business can apply to start an Everytable franchise.
 But here’s where the franchise model starts to get stretched to its limits.